metaory/xico/README.md

 DESCRIPTION
-	make a single image from a character, or from a toml config file
+	make a single image from a character, or from a toml config

 EXAMPLES
     # make a single image from a character
 	xico -c ▲ trngl.png

-    # make images from a xico config file
+    # make images from a xico config
 	xico -t awm_layouts.toml

+CONFIGURATION
+	# XXX: toml config

 ENVIRONMENT VARIABLES